-House Bill No. 3717 proposes the establishment of a grant program under Chapter 491 of the Health and Safety Code to fund drug development trials for ibogaine, aimed at securing its approval as a treatment for opioid use disorder, co-occurring substance use disorder, and other neurological or mental health conditions.
-The bill outlines the responsibilities of the Health and Human Services Commission, which will administer the program, including the creation of a selection committee composed of subject matter experts, philanthropic partners, and legislative designees to review applications and recommend suitable candidates for conducting the trials.
+House Bill No. 3717 proposes the establishment of a grant program under the newly added Chapter 491 of the Health and Safety Code, aimed at funding drug development trials for ibogaine.
+The goal of these trials is to secure approval from the United States Food and Drug Administration (FDA) for ibogaine as a treatment for opioid use disorder, co-occurring substance use disorder, and other neurological or mental health conditions where ibogaine shows efficacy.
+The Health and Human Services Commission will administer this program, which includes creating a selection committee to review applications and recommend suitable candidates for conducting the trials.

 House Committee Report: ()